Cherry Trail: A Story from Havenburg

 “Are you ready to talk to me?”
 Jace asked gently.

-Kat stared at him, unblinking.
+Kat stared at him unblinking.
 Then she lifted her hand and mimicked the gesture.
 “Ah, salmon skin roll.”
 A flicker of warm amber touched her eyes when the smirk met her lips.

-Kat laid her head against his shoulder and drew in a deep breath, releasing slowly before she spoke.
+Kat laid her head against his shoulder and drew in a deep breath, releasing it slowly before she spoke.
 “I like Kyle.
 I enjoy the time I spend with him.
 He thinks on a deep level like I do.
 He’s intellectual, humorous, and we have fun together.
 It’s nice to have someone to talk to that I share common interests with.
 You’re gone.
 Rach spends a good chunk of her time with…well, that’s a whole different story.
 Sam’s dating the guy she was with tonight.
 Is it so wrong to want to have someone that I connect with?”

 “Kat, you know that isn’t the problem here.
 You don’t have to hide this from me.
 Why won’t you date him?
 If he’s this great guy, your words, not mine.
 But if he’s so great that you guys get along on all these different levels, why don’t you commit?
-I’m sorry, but Rachel told me he hooks up with other people because you turn him down whenever he asks you to be his girlfriend.
+I’m sorry, but Rachel did tell me he hooks up with other people because you turn him down whenever he asks you to be his girlfriend.
 So why?”

 “Come on, J, you know he isn’t a great guy.
 You all but just said it.
 I know it too.
 He’s not good for me.
 He reminds me of your brother sometimes.
 If he was the person I needed him to be, he wouldn’t hook up with other girls because I won’t commit.
 He’d be with me regardless of the title.
 I like being around him but don’t want to be with him, so I can’t get mad when he does his own thing too.
 I’m playing as much of a game as he is,” Kat tried to explain.